anttijuu/SortSpectacle/README.md

 More sorting methods.
 E.g. implement Timsort from Foundation source code to execute step by step.

-New video including Heap sort.
+Implement step by step version of Block sort.

 Better settings / configuration:

 - count of numbers to sort (has a picker at front page but it is ugly)
-- fancier graphics to display (not compromizing the sort speed, though), especially with low count of numbers to sort
+- fancier graphics & audio  (not compromizing the sort speed, though), especially with low count of numbers to sort
 - adjusting speed, depending on array size (is already slower if count is small but does not look too good)

 ## Contributing